smartcontractkit/capabilities/README.md

 ### File naming

 The files must follow the regex [CapabilitySchemaFilePattern](https://github.com/smartcontractkit/chainlink-common/blob/main/pkg/capabilities/cli/cmd/generate_types.go#L21).

 If you expose one function to users, your schema should follow:

-`name_type-schema.json`, like `cron_trigger-schema.json`.
+`<capability name>_type-schema.json`, like `cron_trigger-schema.json`.

 The method on the config file will then be named `Config` that users interact with.

-If you have multiple functions, you can name it first with your capability, then the function name.
+If you have multiple capabilities in a capability set, you can use the following naming schema:

+`<capability set prefix>_<capability>_<type>-schema.json`

 For example:

 `kv_write_target-schema.json`

-This will generate:

-`WriteTargetConfig` for users to interact with, allowing for:
+would define the JSON schema for the KV Write Target that is part of the KV capability set.

+This JSON schema file would generate a `WriteTargetConfig` inside a kv package.

-`kv_read_action-schema.json`, `kv_batch_read_action-schema.json`, etc., to generate more types in the same namespace.
+Additional files like `kv_read_action-schema.json`, `kv_batch_read_action-schema.json`, etc., could be used to generate more types in the same namespace.

 Common methods may live in:

-`capability_common-schema.json`

-`kv_common-schema.json`
+`<capability set>_common-schema.json`, eg. `kv_common-schema.json` using the previous example.

 ### JSON schema requirements